 Old Cheney Cutoff Stream Stability Project

-The City of Lincoln Public Works Watershed Management Division and Kirkham Michael are working on the design of stream stability improvements to a small drainage way stream located in southwest Lincoln.
+This project includes stream stability improvements to a small drainage way located in southwest Lincoln.
 The stream drains a watershed of roughly 200 acres in a largely residential area southeast of the 14th Street and Old Cheney Road intersection.
-The stream is experiencing erosion problems at the outlet of a concrete box culvert crossing under Rock Island Trail.
-The erosion has begun to threaten the stability of the culvert and the embankment of the Rock Island Trail approach to the bridge over 14th Street.
+The stream was experiencing erosion problems at the outlet of a concrete box culvert crossing under Rock Island Trail.
+The erosion was to threatening the stability of the culvert and the embankment of the Rock Island Trail approach to the bridge over 14th Street.

 Project Location Map (402 K)

-The proposed project to repair and stabilize the channel includes earthwork within the channel to repair the eroded banks and construction of a rock riprap stilling basin.
+The project included earthwork within the channel to repair the eroded banks and construction of a rock riprap stilling basin.
 The basin is designed to temporarily hold a pond of storm water runoff that slows the speed of water rushing out of the box culvert.
 By reducing the energy of the flowing water with the pool of water, the potential for channel erosion is greatly reduced.
 The large rocks in the riprap basin also help stabilize the channel banks to provide further erosion protection.
 The pool of water in the stilling basin will drain away once the runoff from the rainfall event stops.
 The project also features grade stabilization structures across the channel that prevent channel bottom erosion.
-Earthwork will be done within the channel including widening to form the stilling basin and transitioning the channel banks back to their natural shape and size.
+Earthwork done within the channel included widening to form the stilling basin and transitioning the channel banks back to their natural shape and size.
 The project is anticipated to impact less than 200 feet of the channel.